ritza-co/kaboom/doc/18-concert.md

-# Sprite Concert with Kaboom
+# Sprite concert with Kaboom

-In this tutorial, we'll learn about several concepts from the kaboom framework by creating an outdoor concert, which is a fun way in which we will show how to implement all of these concepts to work together.
+In this tutorial, we'll learn about several concepts from the Kaboom framework by creating an outdoor concert, which is a fun way to learn how to implement these concepts so that they work together.

 Some of the concepts we're going to learn about include:

-* Adding Audio
+* Adding audio
-* Adding Text on Screen
+* Adding text on screen
-* Moving Camera Positions
+* Moving camera positions
-* Spawning Game Objects
+* Spawning game objects
-* Animating Sprites
+* Animating sprites

 ![concert](concert.png)

-You can find the code for this tutorial at this [link](https://replit.com/@ritza/kaboom-concert).
+You can find the code for this tutorial [on our repl](https://replit.com/@ritza/kaboom-concert).

-## Concert  Setup
+## Concert  set up

-To begin, let's initialize a kaboom context by adding the following code into your program:
+To begin, let's initialize a Kaboom context by adding the following code to our program:

 ```javascript
 kaboom({